 - Rinse your nettles or let them soak a while in water.

-- Then you need to blanch them.
+- Blanch.
 Put the nettles in boiling water for one minute, lift them in a sieve, and squeeze the excess water.

 - Put the drained cashews and other ingredients in your blender and make a smooth pesto.
 You might need to scrape down the sides a couple of times.